alenanelaa/CS131-brewin-interpreter/README.md

-# CS 131 Spring 2023: Project Starter
+# CS 131 Spring 2023: Brewin Interpreter Version 1

 Hey there!
 This is a template repository that contains the necessary boilerplate for [CS 131](https://ucla-cs-131.github.io/spring-23/)'s quarter-long project: making an interpreter.
 The project specs are as follows: